Calendula

 • Scattered in bathwater for aromatic, soothing soaks

 Medieval Europeans called it “pot marigold” for its frequent appearance in cooking pots.
 Traditional healers appreciated its gentle nature for sensitive applications.
-Ancient Egyptians used it for rejuvenation, while Romans held it sacred for ceremonial purposes.
+Ancient Egyptians valued it for rejuvenation, while Romans held it sacred for ceremonial purposes.

 Historical Usage